floehden/NetAuto-Bootcamp/Topics/Programming/Python/Challenges/pygnmi/Nokia/Day-01.md

 # To get the IP of srl1:
 # 1. After `sudo containerlab deploy --topo day1_srl_gnmi_lab.yaml`, run:
 #    `docker inspect day1_srl_gnmi_lab-srl1 | grep "IPAddress"`
-#    The IP will likely be in the 172.20.0.0/16 range or similar.
+#    The IP will likely be in the 172.20.20.0/24 range or similar.
 # --- IMPORTANT: Replace with the actual IP of srl1 ---
-SRL_IP = "172.20.0.2" # Placeholder: **UPDATE THIS WITH YOUR SRL1 IP**
+SRL_IP = "172.20.20.2" # Placeholder: **UPDATE THIS WITH YOUR SRL1 IP**
 GNMI_PORT = 57400
 USERNAME = "admin"
-PASSWORD = "admin" # Default password for Nokia SR Linux
+PASSWORD = "NokiaSrl1!" # Default password for Nokia SR Linux

 if __name__ == "__main__":
     # Give SR Linux a moment to boot up and gNMI to become available